How to back up your iPhone photos without using iCloud

 You don’t have to pay for more iCloud storage to back up your images.
 Bram Naus / Unsplash

-These days there’s just no way around it: you need to back up your videos and images from your iPhone onto another device in case your phone gets lost, stolen, or damaged beyond repair.
+These days there’s no around it: you need to back up your videos and images from your iPhone onto another device in case your phone gets lost, stolen, or damaged beyond repair.

 How to manually move images from your iPhone to macOS